shinymetal6/A_os/README.md

 Just having a "user_config.h" in the user processes area disables the Sample Processes<br>
 It's still under user responsibility to have a conveniently compiled "user_config.h".<br>
 Please note : the path of the user processes tree MUST be explicitly declared in the "Include File" tab in Compiler Settings
+# Added sd card driver in drivers and fat fs in modules<br>
+Remember to disable the generated FATFS and Middlewares/Third_Party in compilation<br>
 # Added QtConfigurator<br>
 QtConfigurator is a simple tool to generate user_config.h file.
 Still in wip.<br>
 QtConfigurator is in Qt directory.<br>